The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Application Use Cases and Policy Drivers

-There have been several real-world efforts around FL in the healthcare sector, including proof-of-concept projects and establishing long-running consortia~\cite{rieke2020future,rehman2023federated}.
-For example, in the United Kingdom, FLIP enables AI researchers to develop clinical applications using NHS patient data without transferring the information outside the hospital network, addressing the challenge of confidentiality in healthcare~\cite{FLIP}.
-In France, the HealthChain consortium~\cite{healthchain} aims to address the bottleneck in accessing medical data for AI models that could lead to medical breakthroughs.
-In Germany, the Trustworthy Federated Data Analytics (TFDA) project~\cite{TFDA} aims to address the challenges posed by centralized data structures in the context of growing data needs for machine learning.
-Recognizing the drawbacks and threats associated with data centralization, TFDA focuses on implementing decentralized, cooperative data analytics architectures, specifically within and beyond the Helmholtz research community.
 The MELLODDY project~\cite{heyndrickx2023melloddy,oldenhof2023industry}, co-funded by the European Union and EFPIA companies, has successfully demonstrated the feasibility of large-scale collaborative artificial intelligence (AI) for drug discovery.
 By leveraging a large collection of small molecules, the project utilized federated and privacy-preserving machine learning to achieve more accurate predictive modeling, leading to potential efficiencies in drug discovery.
 The German Cancer Consortium’s Joint Imaging Platform (JIP)~\cite{scherer2020joint} is a strategic initiative within the German Cancer Consortium (DKTK) with the goal of establishing a technical infrastructure to facilitate modern and distributed imaging research.
 Emphasizing the use of contemporary machine learning methods in medical image processing, the project aims to enhance collaboration among clinical sites and support multicenter trials.
 Internationally, the Federated Tumor Segmentation (FeTS) initiative~\cite{fets,pati2021federated} is developing one of the largest federations of healthcare institutions.
 This initiative aims to gain knowledge for tumor boundary detection from diverse patient populations without sharing patient data.
-In a collaborative effort involving seven clinical institutions worldwide, an early study explored using FL to construct robust medical imaging classification models for breast density based on BI-RADS~\cite{roth2020federated}.
-Despite significant differences in datasets across sites, including mammography systems, class distribution, and data set size, the results demonstrated successful AI model training in a federated manner.
-The EXAM project~\cite{dayan2021federated} aimed to build a common predictive model to estimate the oxygen treatment requirements of patients arriving at the emergency department (ED) with symptoms of COVID-19 for the next 24h and 72h periods.
-A consortium of 20 hospital sites across the globe participated in this real-world application of FL.
-Furthermore, institutions such as The American College of Radiology (ACR) enable privacy-preserving AI utilizing federated learning technology~\cite{acr}.